Azure/AvereSDK/docs/azure_reference.md

 * Before creating a cluster make sure you have configured the following infrastructure:

   * Check your subscription’s resource quotas and request an increase if needed
-  * Create a role for the cluster nodes. **Note:** You must specify the role filename when creating the cluster, as described [below](#creating-the-avere-runtime-role-in-azure-active-directory).
+  * Create a role for the cluster nodes.
+(You must specify the role name when creating the cluster, as described [below](#creating-the-avere-runtime-role-in-azure-active-directory).)
   * Set up a storage account for the cluster cache and, optionally, for cloud-based backend data storage

 Note that many of these steps require ownership privileges for the subscription that will host the cluster.